 - The Temple: Built about 20 years after the rest of the park, in memory of the Prince’s second wife, it looks like a mix of Classical and Renaissance styles.
 It is closed to the visitors, but many people, when the weather is good, come here to have a picnic.
 In front of the temple in fact there’s a green field that overlooks the nearby cities.
 It can be pretty crowded in the hot summer days.
 Tourists?
 Nope, they’re mostly locals!
 We’ve visited in Spring and we were completely alone, almost too good to be true!

 Where’s the Bomarzo Monster Park?

 The park is in Lazio Region, Central Italy.
 It’s about one hour and half to the North of Rome.
-So if you are spending a few days in our Capital and you want to do something a little different, exploring a mostly unknown landmark in Italy, the Sacred Grove represents the perfect day trip from Rome.
+So if you are spending a few days in Rome and you want to do something a little different, exploring a mostly unknown landmark in Italy, the Sacred Grove represents the perfect day trip.

 How to get to the Bomarzo Gardens

 Many travel agencies in Rome or online offer the chance to book a trip to the Sacred Grove on a tour bus.